vaquarkhan/microservices-recipes-a-free-gitbook/reference/glossary.md

 This glossary provides definitions for terms as they are used in the context of microservices architecture.
 Some terms may have broader or different meanings in other contexts.
 For more detailed explanations and examples, please refer to the relevant chapters in this book.

-Proprietary methodologies (Adaptive Granularity Strategy (Author's Method), Service Decomposition Workflow (Author's Method), Microservices Maturity Assessment (Author's Method)) are described in [DISCLAIMER.md](../DISCLAIMER.md).
+Original methodologies by Vaquar Khan (Adaptive Granularity Governance: The Khan Microservice Pattern, Service Decomposition Workflow, Microservices Maturity Assessment / KM3) are described in [DISCLAIMER.md](../DISCLAIMER.md) and [LICENSING.md](../LICENSING.md).
+Please cite.
 All other terms represent industry-standard concepts and patterns.

 ---